jstephensdev/ad-free-typing/README.md

 # Ad Free Typing

-my favorite practice typing site https://www.keybr.com/, requires viewing of ads.
-To avoid viewing ads, I created this ad free version.
-It is a work inprogress with a list of features complete and that I am working on below.
+To avoid viewing ads at my favorite practice typing site https://www.keybr.com/, I created this ad free version.
+It is a work inprogress with a list of features complete, and features I am working on or plan to add below.

 ## link: https://wonderful-crostata-77f500.netlify.app/